igrishaev/pg/doc/020-client.md

 ### Key-value

-There as a `kv` reducer that allows you to build *any map* you want.
+There is a `kv` reducer that allows you to build *any map* you want.
 It takes two parameters: a key function (fk) and a value function (fv).
 The result will be a map like this: